-Figs.~\ref{fig:cont_limit_example} and~\ref{fig:conth_limit_example} show the final continuum limit of $\GE$ and $\GB$ respectively for both measured temperatures as function of the $\tauT$.
-Similarly to what we have observed in Fig.~\ref{fig:corr_fixed_ratio_examples}, both correlators exhibit a similar behavior at fixed temperatures according to the shape and the order of magnitude.
-As mentioned above for the chromo-magnetic correlator we also performed calculations using clover discretizations and verified that the same continuum limit is obtained for this discretization.
+Figures~\ref{fig:cont_limit_example} and~\ref{fig:conth_limit_example} show the final continuum limits of $\GE$ and $\GB$, respectively, for both measured temperatures as function of $\tauT$.
+Similarly to what we observed in Fig.~\ref{fig:corr_fixed_ratio_examples}, both correlators exhibit similar behavior at fixed temperatures according to the shape and order of magnitude.
+As mentioned above for the chromomagnetic correlator, we also perform calculations using clover discretizations and verify that the same continuum limit is obtained for this discretization.
 This is shown in Appendix~\ref{app:discretization_comparision}.

-To further inspect this similarity, we plot in Fig.~\ref{fig:Gb_Ge_ratios} the ratio $\GE/\GB$ along the fixed $\sfrac{\sqrt{8\tauf}}{\tau}$ axis and observe a near constant behavior towards large separations $\tauT$.
-From here, we can already deduce that the contribution to heavy quark diffusion coefficient from the chromo-magnetic correlator $\GB$ is going to differ from the contribution from the chromo-electric correlator $\GE$ only by less than 5\%.
-In Fig.~\ref{fig:cont_limit_example}, we also show for the chromo-electric correlator $\GE$ the zero flow time limit, which will be discussed further in the next section.
+To further inspect this similarity, in Fig.~\ref{fig:Gb_Ge_ratios} we plot the ratio $\GE/\GB$ along the fixed $\sfrac{\sqrt{8\tauf}}{\tau}$ axis, and observe a near-constant behavior toward large separations $\tauT$.
+From here, we can already deduce that the contribution to the heavy quark diffusion coefficient from the chromomagnetic correlator $\GB$ is only going to differ from the contribution of the chromoelectric correlator $\GE$ by less than 5\%.
+In Fig.~\ref{fig:cont_limit_example}, we also show the zero-flow-time limit for the chromoelectric correlator $\GE$, which will be discussed further in the next section.